Poland

 Corporate - Significant developments

-The current political discussion in Poland focuses on the war started by Russia in the neighboring country Ukraine, which has triggered the energy crisis, economical and social challenges, as well as accelerated the rise of inflation and interest rates.
-In order to tackle increasing inflation, various forms of reliefs have been introduced under so-called ‘anti-inflationary shield’ and ‘energy shield’, having impact, inter alia, on indirect taxes on specified goods consumed by individuals in 2022-2024.
+The current political discussion in Poland focuses on the war started by Russia in the neighbouring country Ukraine, which has triggered the energy crisis, economical and social challenges, as well as accelerated the rise of inflation and interest rates.
+In order to tackle increasing inflation, various forms of reliefs have been introduced under so-called ‘anti-inflationary shield’ and ‘energy shield’, having impact, inter alia, on indirect taxes on specified goods consumed by individuals in 2022 through 2024.

-During the period of 2022-2023 the major changes in the tax law - including corporate income tax (CIT) in the areas of investments, tax reliefs, transfer pricing, international taxes, and mergers and acquisitions, as well as personal income tax (PIT), value-added tax (VAT), and technology in taxes - were introduced by subsequent amendments under the so-called ’Polish Deal‘ legislation packages.
+During the period of 2022 through 2023, the major changes in the tax law, including corporate income tax (CIT) in the areas of investments, tax reliefs, transfer pricing, international taxes, and mergers and acquisitions, as well as personal income tax (PIT), value-added tax (VAT), and technology in taxes, were introduced by subsequent amendments under the so-called ’Polish Deal‘ legislation packages.

-A first package came into force on 1 January 2022 and was soon amended with a retroactive effect in the area of PIT (assuming, i.a., reduction of PIT tax from 17% to 12%, elimination of the tax relief for the middle class and changes in the health insurance premium).
-A subsequent amendment was published by the end of 2022, introducing changes to tax regulations, mainly concerning CIT in the areas introduced by the Polish Deal (so-called ‘Polish Deal 3.0’) with effect from 2023.
+A first package came into force on 1 January 2022 and was soon amended with a retroactive effect in the area of PIT (assuming, inter alia, reduction of PIT from 17% to 12%, elimination of the tax relief for the middle class, and changes in the health insurance premium).
+A subsequent amendment was published at the end of 2022, introducing changes to tax regulations, mainly concerning CIT in the areas introduced by the Polish Deal (so-called ‘Polish Deal 3.0’) with effect from 2023.

 Due to the parliamentary elections and change of the governing party taking place at the end of 2023, the beginning of 2024 has not brought many changes in tax law.